 With Azion Edge Functions, customers can run event-driven serverless functions on our edge network.
 This allows developers to build edge-native applications or add new functionality to their origin applications.
 Once a function is deployed, it’s installed across our global network and managed by us.
 Our team takes care of the infrastructure, providing security, scaling it as needed, and ensuring that when the function is triggered, it is always served to end users by the edge node closest to them.

-Perhaps the most important advantage of Rust for 5G applications is its reliability.
+Perhaps the most important advantage of Rust for building core software components is its reliability.
 Even small bugs can be disastrous in use cases like self-driving cars, but one of the most potentially dangerous issues, memory bugs, can be difficult to find.
 Because memory bugs are complex and unpredictable, it can be hard to test for them.
 As a result, they can stay in the code undetected for years, waiting to wreak havoc.
 Rust guards against this disaster waiting to happen with a strict compiler that checks every variable and memory access to prove the code is correct and preventing engineers from making potentially dangerous mistakes.

 Rust is also advantageous for next-generation applications due to its speed and memory use.
 Rather than providing safety at the expense of time-and-resource consuming functions like ongoing garbage collection, Rust allows coders to store data on the stack or on the heap.
 If memory is no longer needed when code is compiled, it is automatically cleaned up, allowing for efficient memory usage.
 In addition, Rust is statically typed and compiled, allowing for more speed and optimization.

-Azion Engine Core
+Azion Cells Engine

 How Azion Compares to AWS Lambda

-In contrast, Azion provides better performance with less cost and less hardware by using a multi-tenant environment where each function is isolated in a secure sandbox.
+In contrast, Azion provides better performance with less hardware by using a multi-tenant environment where each function is isolated in a secure sandbox.
 This requires far less RAM than housing each function in a separate container, and as a result, is far more cost-effective.
 In addition, multi-tenancy is much faster.
-Since Azion Edge Functions run at all of our edge locations, when a request arrives, the function only needs to be loaded from disk to memory, which only takes a few milliseconds (as opposed to the few hundred it would take to spin up a whole container).
+Since Azion Edge Functions run at all of our edge locations, when a request arrives, the function only needs to be loaded from our NVME disks to memory, which only takes a few milliseconds (as opposed to the few hundred it would take to spin up a whole container).
 This results in lower latency and more consistent performance.
 To get anything like this in Lambda, customers need to pay additional fees upfront to reserve dedicated containers in a specific region, leading to underused resources or performance hiccups if the function reaches its concurrency limit in that region.

 As discussed in our previous post, 5G applications must meet incredibly high standards, with low latency, reliable performance, and resource efficiency chief among them.
 Meeting these performance metrics is a lot to worry about, particularly for those of who already tend to worry a lot.
 We’ve put a lot of thought into the best possible way to deliver on these metrics, building our software stack from the ground up to meet the rigid requirements of next-generation applications, providing a solution that is 100x more effective than cloud providers’ at a fraction of the cost.